-We are currently at the cusp of a unique technological diversion of massive significance, namely the 5th generation of computing: Artificial Intelligence and toward the robotics revolution.
+We are currently at the cusp of a unique technological diversion of massive significance, namely the 5th generation of computing: Artificial Intelligence, and toward the robotics revolution.
 Our conventional minds may visualize robots as rigid, large, resilient machines installed to repeat tasks precisely at an industrial scale.
 But, our future robots are something far beyond the conventional human imagination.
-These robots can be better referred to as artificial robotic organisms that have potential mimicking characteristics extending to performing activities far superior to the accuracy and preciseness of an ordinary person.
-And, if you plan on learning how to work better with robotics then an advanced manufacturing program is what you need.
+These robots can be better referred to as artificial robotic organisms with potential mimicking characteristics extending to performing activities far superior to the accuracy and preciseness of an ordinary person.
+And, if you plan on learning how to work better with robotics, then an advanced manufacturing program is what you need.
 These machine organisms can replace humans in performing humanely complex tasks, from handling and interacting with delicate things, calculating huge figures, analyzing data, and arriving at predictions, with working principles defined and constructed by humans.
-Yet, the resultant performance far beyond humans’ realizable scale.
+Yet, the resultant performance is far beyond humans’ realizable scale.

-Robotic automation thus requires immense human efforts of various backgrounds to put forth their knowledge in engineering, programming, electronics system integration, data analysts, operators, mechanical designers, and manufacturers.
-But, on the other hand, it offers the industrialists and the manufacturers exponential opportunities to combat cost issues, enhance production, and the Return On Investment to be equal or surpass growth with greater ease.
+Robotic automation thus requires immense human efforts from various backgrounds to put forth their knowledge in engineering, programming, electronics system integration, data analysts, operators, mechanical designers, and manufacturers.
+But, on the other hand, it offers the industrialists and the manufacturers exponential opportunities to combat cost issues, enhance production, and the Return On Investment to be equal to or surpass growth with greater ease.

 With the rise in labor costs and higher competition for low-wage overseas, more and more manufacturers are using robot technologies.
 As a result, 90% of modern robots are found in factories.

 Industrial robots in the manufacturing sector boost qualitative performance with predictable action and specific behavior, thereby enabling the production of high-quality products on a colossal scale outperforming their human counterparts.